martinfleis/phd-thesis/source/15_Identification of urban tissues through urban morphometrics.md

 Differences between tested dimensionless measures are very minor with selection from Theil index, Gini index and Coefficient of Variation, all based on ID or IQ values.
 Due to tis definition, CoV will tends to infinity when the mean value tends to zero, being very sensitive to changes of mean.
 Theil index and Gini index are both used to asses inequality, but Theil index, unlike Gini, is decomposable to within-group inequality and between-group differences, making it more suitable for spatial analysis than Gini index would be.
 ID values used within Theil index are better as the resulting analysis is more sensitive, while outlier effect is still minimal.
 ID captures, for example, inner structures of blocks better than IQ, where such a structures might be filtered out.
 In fact, it may help distinguishing between blocks with and without internal buildings, hence second contextualised character will be *interdecile Theil index*.

 I terms of Simpson's diversity index, due to the fact that most of the values follow power-law (or similar exponential) distribution within the whole dataset, binning method has to acknowledge that.
-For that reason, **HeadTail Breaks** are the ideal method as it is specifically tailored to exponential distributions [@jiang2013].
+For that reason, HeadTail Break are the ideal method as it is specifically tailored to exponential distributions [@jiang2013].
 Those which do not resemble exponential distribution should use natural breaks or similar classification method sensitive to the actual distribution, rather than quantiles, which may cause significant disruptions and very similar values may fall into multiple bins causing high diversity values in place where is not.

 *Each of the primary characters is represented by its local central tendency and local diversity (using all 3 characters)*